Frequently Asked Questions

-I chose the target of one million because it demonstrates how monumental the work of creating peace across the world is.
-It reminds us that every one of us can do something, however small or big, to ensure that others feel ok, safe and loved.
+I chose the goal of one million because it demonstrates how monumental and complex the work of creating peace and ending violence around the world is.
+It reminds us that each of us can make a small but positive impact to ensure that others feel safe and empowered.

 What does the star represent?

 The eight pointed star is a treasured craft from the Pacific that has a few variations and is woven in the Torres Strait Islands, Samoa, Aotearoa (New Zealand) and other parts of the world, including Hungary, Germany and Sweden.

 The star is special for me as a weaving artist and Pasifika woman because it connects me to the stories of my ancestors and their voyages across the moana / deep oceans.
 They had to read the stars, navigate the oceans and be brave, bold and creative to explore the oceans and find their way home.
 When life feels trying, I look up and remember my navigating stars and it helps me to focus and find my way.

 The beauty of this project is that the stars will mean something different for everyone.

 My hope is that whenever people see a One Million Stars installation, they are encouraged to use what ever gifts, strengths and resources they have to create safety and dignity for people in their workplaces, villages and community networks.